 INSIGHT ARTICLE |

-The Tax Cuts and Jobs Act of 2017 established so-called opportunity zones to jump-start economic growth in low-income areas around the country.
-The government allows any participating investor to defer paying tax on capital gains from the sale of property in these areas if those gains are invested in a qualified opportunity fund.
+The Tax Cuts and Jobs Act (TCJA) of 2017 established the qualified opportunity zone program for the purpose of jump-starting economic growth in low-income areas around the country.
+The government allows eligible taxpayers to defer paying tax on capital gains from the sale of property in these areas if those gains are invested in a qualified opportunity fund (QOF).
 That fund, in turn, must invest 90 percent of its assets in businesses or property used in one of these designated low-income communities.

-Following are a list of frequently asked questions regarding the details and benefits of opportunity zones.
+Interested in investing in a qualified opportunity zone?
+Following are a list of frequently asked questions regarding the details and benefits.

 What is an opportunity zone?